kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

   > * Accessible from the `Base` class itself
   > * Accessible from classes derived from `Base`
-  > * Not accessible directly from objects of either the `Base` or its derived class.
+  > * Not accessible directly from objects of either the `Base` class or of the derived class (`protected` class members act like `private` members unless there is inheritance involved.)